aspose-total/Aspose.Total-Products/total/en/python-net/conversion/dif-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Python developers often need to convert DIF files to WORDML format for various reasons.
+WORDML is a Microsoft Word format which is widely used for creating documents.
+It is an XML-based format that stores the content of a document in a structured manner.
+It is also used for creating documents that can be easily shared and edited by multiple users.

-For a Python developer, who is trying to add a DIF to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including DIF and WORDML files.
+<h2>How Aspose.Total Helps for DIF to WORDML Conversion</h2>
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers to automate the conversion process from DIF to WORDML.
+It provides a set of APIs that can be used to convert DIF files to HTML and then save the HTML into the desired Microsoft Word format.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert DIF file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+The conversion process is mainly in two steps.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the DIF file to HTML.
+After that, the Word Python API Aspose.Words for Python via .NET is used to save the created HTML into the desired Microsoft Word format.

+The Aspose.Total for Python via .NET API is a powerful tool that can help developers to automate the conversion process from DIF to WORDML.
+It provides a set of APIs that can be used to convert DIF files to HTML and then save the HTML into the desired Microsoft Word format.
+It is a comprehensive package of various APIs that can help developers to automate the conversion process from DIF to WORDML.

 {{% /blocks/products/pf/feature-page-summary %}}